michaelpalumbo/artstar/speechRecognition.md

 ## Requirements

-This program is written in Python and for the time being it only works on MacOS (sorry Ian!).
-This is due to MacOS having a specific speech recognition interpreter...
-I haven't experimented with a PC-version yet.
+This program is written in Python.
 MacOS comes pre-installed with Python.

+### MacOS Req's
 Make sure homebrew is installed.
 Open a terminal window and type:
 ```shell
 brew -v